NASA-Planetary-Science/sbmt-client/misc/server/sbmt/internal/content/helpcontents.md

 within the Structures tab.
 Each of the 5 tabs (paths, polygons, circles, ellipses, and points) works completely independent of each other.
 You can only be drawing one type of structure at a time.

+### Images tab (Available for all bodies)

+The Images tab allows you to import and map custom images onto the body.
+To import a custom image, click on the "New..." button at the bottom of the left hand panel.
+In the dialog box that opens, enter the path to the image and the image type if different than the default.
+Make any changes to the rotation and flip, and choose a projection.
+The Simple Cylindrical Projection allows you to set the coordinates to which the corners of the image will be mapped.
+The Perspective Projection requires you to enter the name of either a .SUM file (Bob Gaskell format) or .INFO file (SBMT format) containing the instrument pointing and spacecraft position required to map the image to the body.
+After clicking the "OK" button, the image file will be displayed in the left hand panel.
+Right click on the file name and select "Map Image" to display it on the body.

 #### Drawing Circles, Ellipses, or Points